SvenGroot/Ookii.CommandLine/docs/Command Line Arguments in Ookii.CommandLine.md

     -ArgumentName ArgumentValue

 The argument name is preceded by the _argument name prefix_.
-This prefix is configurable, but Ookii.CommandLine defaults to accepting a forward slash (`/`) and a dash (`-`) on Windows, and only a dash (`-`) on other platforms (other platforms are supported through Mono).
+This prefix is configurable, but Ookii.CommandLine defaults to accepting a forward slash (`/`) and a dash (`-`) on Windows, and only a dash (`-`) on other platforms (other platforms are supported through .Net Core and Mono).

 The argument value follows the name, separated either by a space or a colon (`:`).
 Not all arguments require values; those that do not are called _switch arguments_ and have a value determined by their presence or absence on the command line.